Install on Linux

 Always download the browser driver that matches your browser version.
 Using mismatched version would result in a error during runtime.

-This plugin allows for automatic Selenium code generation.
-We will use it to generate the Selenium scenarii to be played by Mugnsoft’s monitor component.
+This plugin allows for automatic code generation.
+We will use it to generate the Mugnsoft scenarios to be played by Mugnsoft’s monitor component.<br> Check Mugnsoft IDE documentation: here

 Browser plugin URL